Lower Back Pain

 - Joint pain: lumbar facet or sacroiliac joint irritation can refer pain into the buttock or hip.
 See lumbar facet joint pain and sacroiliac joint pain (SIJ).

-People also ask: should I rest or keep moving with lower back pain?
+Should I rest or keep moving with lower back pain?

 How do you investigate lower back pain?

-Sometimes, physiotherapists use real-time ultrasound to help you learn how to activate key stabilising muscles.
+Sometimes physiotherapists use real-time ultrasound to help you learn how to activate key stabilising muscles.
 Read more about ultrasound physiotherapy for lower back pain.

 Red flags that need prompt medical review